dirediredock/ControlPointReticle/README.md

 # GeoreferenceRasters

 Shared here is small part of my PhD project funded by a Mitacs fellowship at the Global Ocean Modelling Lab (GOM) of The University of British Columbia (UBC), in partnership with Tsleil-Waututh Nation (TWN) and engineering consultants Kerr Wood Leidal Associates (KWL), and part of TWN’s Cumulative Effects Monitoring Initiative (CEMI).
+Using old raster maps and georeferencing techniques, this repo hosts the methods to reconstruct the pre-contact state of Tseil-Waut Inley (known today as Burrard Inlet), the main waterway of Vancouver Harbour, Canada's largest and buisiest port.
+With the completed reconstruction I discovered a 45% decrease in intertidal habitat due to Metro Vancouver's urban and port growth over the past 150 years.

 <img src="https://raw.githubusercontent.com/dirediredock/GeoreferenceRasters/main/figuresGitHub/IntertidalLoss.jpg" width="100%">